Torbuntu/Leikr16/README.md

 - Music and editor
 - SFX and editor
 - Kotlin, Lua, and Scala support for game coding
-- Big Sprite support for 16x16 sprites (using 4 8x8 sprites in a grid.
-The LeikrEngine API already supports using these in games. but the sprite editor does not)

 # Build instructions
 - git clone repo.